AlexanderTimin96/AlexanderTimin96/README.md

 ### :hammer_and_wrench: Languages and Tools :

 - Basics of Java Core
-- Git - version control system (GitHub, Gitlab)
+- Git - version control system
 - Algorithms and data structures
 - Lambda, Stream API, Serialization
 - Maven and Gradle